 A new initiative was launched in 2018 by DG-Move C, Unit C4.
 (Rail Safety and Interoperability) to harmonize procedures at cross border points and eliminate hampering operational issues.
 The Issue Logbook was set up and 3 main priorities were selected.
-The goal of the Issue Logbook is to make concrete progress on the selected bottlenecks, as breaking rules, technical wagon checks at border station, train composition and ETA (Estimated Time of arrival) with solutions to be developed within 12-18 months.
-Due to the complexity of these issues the Commission intends to use its influence to engage all relevant actors in the process

-(particularly those not represented in the RFC governance structure).
+The goal of the Issue Logbook is to make concrete progress on the selected bottlenecks, as braking rules, technical wagon checks at border station, train composition and ETA (Estimated Time of Arrival)..
+Due to the complexity of these issues the Commission intends to use its influence to engage all relevant actors in the process (particularly those not represented in the RFC governance structure).
 ERA is fully committed to support the work with their expertise.